YunanZhu/Pytorch-TestRankIQA/README.md

 I just tried to reproduce the results showed in the [paper](https://openaccess.thecvf.com/content_iccv_2017/html/Liu_RankIQA_Learning_From_ICCV_2017_paper.html), and you can see the reproduced results on [TID2013](https://github.com/YunanZhu/Pytorch-TestRankIQA/blob/main/results%20of%20RankIQA%20on%20LIVE.xlsx) and [LIVE](https://github.com/YunanZhu/Pytorch-TestRankIQA/blob/main/results%20of%20RankIQA%20on%20TID2013.xlsx).

 I didn't write the training code.
-If you are familiar with Pytorch, you can modify the code and test rankiqa on other datasets.
+If you are familiar with Pytorch, you can modify the code and test RankIQA on other datasets.